Pearl V Puri: 2018–2021: Rise to prominence

-In 2018, he found his biggest break with the third season of Ekta Kapoor's successful supernatural franchise Naagin.
-His portrayal of Mahir Sehgal/Mihir Sippi and chemistry with co-actress Surbhi Jyoti gained a lot of attention, making him a household name.
+From 2018 to 2019, Puri had his breakthrough role in the starring role of Mahir Sehgal / Mihir Sippi in Ekta Kapoor's notable supernatural TV series Naagin 3 alongside Surbhi Jyoti, which earned him a household name.
 He won the Best Actor Male (Critics) category at Gold Awards and received nominations for Best Actor Male (Popular) and Best Onscreen Jodi (Popular) at Indian Telly Awards.
-The show achieved high TRPs and ended in May 2019 after 103 episodes, becoming the longest season of the franchise.

-In 2019, Puri made his discography debut with Peerh Meri co-starring Anita Hassanandani.
-He participated in Khatra Khatra Khatra and the fifth season of Kitchen Champion, both of which aired on Colors TV.
+In 2019, Puri ventured into discography with Peerh Meri co-starring Anita Hassanandani.
+He participated in Khatra Khatra Khatra and the fifth season of Kitchen Champion on Colors TV.
 He also appeared in the fourth season of Box Cricket League.